-The days when innovation was the result of luck are long gone.
-Today, senior managers put considerable efforts to establish formal mechanisms to promote innovation, employee creativity, and growth.
+The days when employee innovation was the result of luck are long gone.
+Today, senior managers put considerable efforts to establish formal mechanisms to promote innovation, employee efficiency, creativity, and growth.
 Even though there are many types of innovation and ways to stabilize it in the company, the main leverage has always been in front of us.

 1. Engage people in the conversation

 “Employees spend most of their time heads down doing core business work and many welcome the opportunity to stretch their creative legs.
 I start with defining what the problem or opportunity is.